sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

                     * thanks to my tireless efforts :)
             * The two LSPs for Perl are not written by people who use neovim
                 * they use Perl LSP with "VSCode"
-        * Wanted other to avoid my initial confusion
+        * I wanted others to avoid my initial confusion
             * wrote this
     * Perl community has the best people
         * IMO, of course